Cal-CS-61A-Staff/seating/README.md

 and creates seating charts that can be used by staff, or projected to be used by students.

-## Roster Photos

-To allow for roster photos to appear in the app, set the `PHOTO_DIRECTORY` env variable to a directory containing files at the path:

-	{PHOTO_DIRECTORY}/{Course Offering}/{bCourses ID}.jpeg

-The bCourses ID column is used to determine which photo to display for which student.

-I've found that the easiest way to get all of these photos is using the DownThemAll extension in Firefox to grab all photos from the roster webpage on bCourses.

 ## Using the app

 It's janky.
 Many steps involve directly poking the database.
 The only way to